Dialect levelling: Standard German

 This shift allowed "language societies" to modify the language further in the 17th century by translating Latinate compounds using German morphemes, which could be understood by any German-speaking child.
 Grammarians developed a body of usage within the canonical corpus, which was evaluated to monitor the use of the language.
 It was then that the ge-prefix for non-auxiliary past participles was regularized.
+Linguistic purism was also an issue, with French terms in particular being the target of deliberate attempts to replace them – many of them successful but others not.
+The most notable group of linguistic purists in Germany during that era was the fruchtbringende Gesellschaft.

 The middle of the 18th century produced a slew of northern writers, who would ultimately shape the interaction between Catholic Germany, which had resisted Luther's linguistic influence, and the rest of the German-speaking world, directing the language's development path.
 The south did not have any comparable literary innovators to counterbalance the sudden emergence of standardized language in the north, so for two generations, the south's most influential literary minds spoke Lutheran-influenced dialects.
 In 1871, after centuries of highly-variable spelling and punctuation, a conference was held to create a uniform framework for German spelling, steered by the publication of a Bavarian dictionary in 1879 and a Prussian dictionary in 1880.

+Similar to the abortive attempts to create a singular German language standard in the High Middle Ages, it would again be poets enjoying court patronage that gave the impetus for a standardized pronunciation of the written form.
+For the luminaries of Weimar Classicism, it would just not do, that a play written the same way all throughout German lands would sound different in Goethe's native Frankfurt to Schiller's native Württemberg to their adoptive Weimar.
+So the deutsche Bühnenaussprache was developed — initially intended for theater only, it would become the standard for radio, television and whenever someone from out of town tried to get understood by the locals.
+Ultimately the school system would encourage the spoken standard just as much as the written standard and by the 21st century, dialects, that had been first attested in writing a millennium before a written – let alone spoken – German standard language would emerge, are fighting a losing rearguard action against the increasing dominance of Standard German.

 Jacob Grimm and Rudolf von Raumer created controversy in the 19th century, as they proposed conflicting criteria for defining spelling.
 Grimm argued that history and etymology should determine spelling, but van Raumer claimed that spelling should be based on pronunciation.
 Grimm's historical case found its way into orthography, with two different spellings of final /p, t, t-x/, depending on the surrounding environments.
 Any sort of standard pronunciation, therefore, was heavily reliant on standard writing.